Before you get started on Borderlands 3, you must first ensure that your PC can run the game.

-Because of Borderlands’ unique graphics style, it’s not as demanding performance-wise as some other game.
+Because of Borderlands’ unique graphics style, it is not as demanding performance-wise as some other games.
 However, you’ll still want to have some decent specs on your PC before you attempt to run the game.
 Here are the minimum and recommended specs that you’ll want to keep in mind.

 Minimum System Requirements

 Like we mentioned above, Borderlands 3 only provides a moderate challenge in terms of processing and graphics demands.
 The minimum requirements, in particular, are very forgiving, so anyone with a budget PC (and probably some users with laptop computers, too) will be able to run the game on low settings.